Ed10k/hack-day-2023/README.md

 # Hack Day 2023
-Project files for our Hack Day project
+Project files for our Hack Day project.